-Process Source of information Results/questions to answer Output ne vel results to be achieved by 2030 and stacles to be addressed Core analytics This involves the production of user-friendly information in three areas: health outcomes, service delivery and the overall health system Poverty assessments with health modules Population-based surveys (e.g., Demographic and Health Surveys, Multi- Indicator Cluster Surveys) Joint Assessment of National Health Strategies (JANS) Service Provision Assessments National Health Accounts Public expenditure reviews Public expenditure tracking surveys How have key health outcomes, including RMNCAH, changed over time (by geographical areas, socioeconomic groups)?
-How is the health system and service delivery organized? (supply [public, private and NGOS], demand, and operating environment) What are the major demand-side barriers?
+Process Source of information Results/questions to answer Output Core analytics This involves the proc of user-friendly infort three areas: health or service delivery and t overall health system Core analytics This involves the production of user-friendly information in three areas: health outcomes, service delivery and the overall health system Poverty assessments with health modules Population-based surveys (e.g., Demographic and Health Surveys, Multi- Indicator Cluster Surveys) Joint Assessment of National Health Strategies (JANS) Service Provision Assessments National Health Accounts Public expenditure reviews Public expenditure tracking surveys How have key health outcomes, including RMNCAH, changed over time (by geographical areas, socioeconomic groups)?
+How is the health system and service delivery organized? (supply [public, private and NGOs], demand, and operating environment) What are the major demand-side barriers?
 How does the country compare to other relevant reference countries?
 How does the organization of the country's health system and service delivery models compare to other functioning health systems?
 Where do we see the weakest links in the health system to address the 2030 vision?
 Which areas (e.g., family planning, nutrition) have historically been underinvested in but have significant potential to contribute to RMNCAH outcomes?
-Provide user-friendly information to inform stakeholder consultations Stakeholder consultation Focus on reaching agreement on the 2030 vision and a few high level obstacles of focus to reach the vision In-country facilitated consultations, data and user-friendly core analytics (including key elements of the health financing assessment) What is the 2030 vision for RMNCAH results (impact level)?
+Provide user-friendly information to inform stakeholder consultations Stakeholder consu Focus on reaching on the 2030 vision high level obstacle to reach the vision Stakeholder consultation Focus on reaching agreement on the 2030 vision and a few high level obstacles of focus to reach the vision In-country facilitated consultations, data and user-friendly core analytics (including key elements of the health financing assessment) What is the 2030 vision for RMNCAH results (impact level)?
 How will the poorest 40% benefit?
 To reach the 2030 vision, which are the main obstacles that need to be resolved?
 How will the resolution of the main obstacles contribute to the RMNCAH agenda?
-2030 vision including a selected number of high level obstacles of focus to reach the vision Step 2: Detailed diagnostics and strategy and strategy formulation Supply Analysis: This analysis studies the existing actors (public/NGO/private) involved in the particular subsector of interest, their characteristics and challenges they face Service Provision Assessments Private sector assessments Public expenditure tracking surveys Who are the key public/private/non-profit actors addressing this (by subregion)? • Size, scope of subsector • Efficiency/quality in delivering health care services/ products by providers/actors • Challenges/constraints Specific solution sets as well as results (outcome and output levels) for the short term (3-5 years) and the long term (up to 2030)
+2030 vision including a selected number of high level obstacles of focus to reach the vision Supply Analysis: This analysis stucexisting actors (FOG/private) invite particular sulpresst, their challenges than challenges than the sund challenges than the sund challenges than the sund challenges than the sund challenges than the supplementation of the supplementation Supply Analysis: This analysis studies the existing actors (public/NGO/private) involved in the particular subsector of interest, their characteristics and challenges they face Service Provision Assessments Private sector assessments Public expenditure tracking surveys Who are the key public/private/non-profit actors addressing this (by subregion)? • Size, scope of subsector • Efficiency/quality in delivering health care services/ products by providers/actors • Challenges/constraints Specific solution sets as well as results (outcome and output levels) for the short term (3-5 years) and the long term (up to 2030)